 - Use enumerators that are not personally known to the respondent, and consider choosing a respondent whose demographic characteristics (e.g., sex, age) may reassure the respondent.

 - Use indirect or non-survey techniques to gather the information.
 These could include:

 - List randomization (for example, Karlan & Zinman 2012): A group is divided into two subgroups and asked how many statements from a list are true.
 One subgroup is asked non-sensitive questions, while the other is asked the same non-sensitive questions plus a sensitive one.
 A comparison of the proportion of yes/no in the two groups will tell you the proportion the group that answered yes to the sensitive question.

-- Random response method (example, Blair, Imai, and Zhou 2015): The respondent flips a coin and answers ‘yes’ if they get heads or gives their actual response if they get tails.
+- Random response method (for example, Blair, Imai, and Zhou 2015, and Chuang et al. 2020): The respondent flips a coin and answers ‘yes’ if they get heads or gives their actual response if they get tails.
 Researchers know 50 percentage points of the proportion of respondents who said yes come from the random flipping of the coin; the remaining ‘yes’ responses are an approximation of the true proportion that would say yes.

 - Other techniques include polling booths, revealed preference approaches; mystery clients (see also this summary); incognito enumerators, bio-markers such as BMI or HIV tests; mechanical tracking devices; satellite imagery; implicit association tests; lab experiments and games; and random spot checks.

 - This 2013 World Bank blog post details three papers that use some of these techniques (in this case list randomization, endorsement experiments, and reticence adjustments) to get at sensitive information.